tebri11/en-for-designers/03-aboutness/case-study.md

 # Wedding design

-On 12 of June was the wedding day of my sister.
+12th June, 2021 was the wedding day of my sister.

 - V + P